RJonMshka/CS474Homework1/README.md

 13. The `build.sbt` is responsible for building your project.
 14. In IntelliJ, go to `Build > Build Project` to build the project.
 15. Once build is finished, you are ready to run the project.
-16. There are four test files `src/test/scala/SetTheoryDSLTest.scala`, `src/test/scala/ClassesAndInheritanceDSLTest.scala`, `src/test/scala/InterfaceAndAbstractClassDSLTest.scala` and `src/test/scala/ControlStructuresDSLTest.scala`.
-The first one is concerned with testing Set Operations of DSLs' SetExpressions, the second one is focused towards testing the object-oriented features like Classes, Objects and inheritance of this DSL, the third test file tests the features of interfaces and abstract classes with their complex compositions, and lastly, the fourth one is for testing control structures and exception handling capabilities of the DSL.
+16. There are five test files `src/test/scala/SetTheoryDSLTest.scala`, `src/test/scala/ClassesAndInheritanceDSLTest.scala`, `src/test/scala/InterfaceAndAbstractClassDSLTest.scala`, `src/test/scala/ControlStructuresDSLTest.scala` and `src/test/scala/PartialEvaluationDSLTest.scala`.
+The first one is concerned with testing Set Operations of DSLs' SetExpressions, the second one is focused towards testing the object-oriented features like Classes, Objects and inheritance of this DSL, the third test file tests the features of interfaces and abstract classes with their complex compositions, the fourth one is for testing control structures and exception handling capabilities of the DSL, and lastly, the fifth test suite is designed to test partial evaluation, optimizing transformers and map function of `SetExpression`.
 17. You can add your own test cases in these files to test the project better.
 18. To run test cases directly from terminal, enter the command `sbt compile test` or `sbt clean compile test`.
 Individual test suites can also be run from IntelliJ IDE.
 19. To run the main file `SetTheoryDSLTest.scala`, enter the command `sbt compile run` or `sbt clean compile run` in the terminal.